Side Quests Every Wizard Should Do

 - Prospector Zeke will ask you to find hidden items in major zones in each world.
 Each of the items are a reference to a band, but you will surely notice that after you’re hunting down the Beetles.
 Check the image link if you need any help with your hunt.

 - Eloise Merryweather always stands beside Prospector Zeke, but her rewards aren’t that interesting.
 This changes in Khrysalis and beyond.
 She will have a training point quest in Khrysalis and every world thereafter.
+In Novus, the Eloise quest rewards a Gold Skeleton Key instead.

 Other important training point quests: